guybal/tarbac/docs/blog.md

 ## 🔍 The Problems

-### 1. Static Permissions in a Dynamic World
+### 🌍 Static Permissions in a Dynamic World

 Traditional RBAC systems are static, meaning roles are created once and persist indefinitely unless manually revoked.
-This approach is ill-suited for dynamic Kubernetes environments where access needs can change rapidly.
-Static permissions can lead to over-privileged users and potential security vulnerabilities.
+This approach is not ideal for dynamic Kubernetes environments where access needs can change rapidly.
+Static permissions can lead to over-privileged users and potential security vulnerabilities and sometimes are just not enough.

-**Tarbac Solution**: Time-bound roles bindings.
-Tarbac introduces roles that automatically expire after a specified duration.
+**Tarbac Solution**: Time-bound bindings.
+Tarbac introduces bindings that automatically expire after a specified duration.
 This ensures that access is granted just in time, for just the right amount of time, and disappears automatically, eliminating the risk of lingering permissions.

 ### ⏳ The IT Bottleneck

 In traditional RBAC systems, IT teams are the gatekeepers of access control.
 This often results in delays and inefficiencies, especially during critical situations like production outages.
 Developers need to wait for IT approval to gain the necessary access, which can hinder productivity and slow down incident resolution.

 **Tarbac Solution**: Self-service, policy-driven access.
 Tarbac empowers developers to request access through a self-service model.
-Policies validate the requests, and access is granted automatically if the request aligns with the predefined policies.
+Policies validate the requests, and access is granted automagically if the request aligns with the predefined policies.
 This reduces the dependency on IT and accelerates the access provisioning process.

 ## 🛠️ How Tarbac Works: Key Components

 Tarbac leverages six Custom Resource Definitions (CRDs) to manage access control dynamically:

-- **`SudoAccess`**: Temporary, namespace-scoped access.
+- **`SudoRequest`**: Temporary, namespace-scoped access.
 - **`SudoPolicy`**: namespace-scoped policy that validate who can do what, where, and for how long.
-- **`ClusterSudoAccess`**: Break-glass access for cluster-wide emergencies.
+- **`ClusterSudoRequest`**: Break-glass access for cluster-wide emergencies.
 - **`ClusterSudoPolicy`**: Policies governing cluster-level requests.
 - **`TemporaryRBAC`**: Temporary `RoleBindings` for namespace-scoped access.
 - **`ClusterTemporaryRBAC`**: Temporary `ClusterRoleBindings` for cluster-scoped access.

 ## 🔄 The Tarbac Workflow

-1. **Request Access**: A user submits a SudoAccess or ClusterSudoAccess request, specifying the role, resources, and a time-to-live (TTL).
+1. **Request Access**: A user submits a `SudoRequest` or `ClusterSudoRequest` request, specifying nothing but the **policy** to refer to and **duration** requested.
+2. **Evaluate User**: The submitting user is fetched at runtime and attached to the request along with a `RequestID`.
-2. **Policy Validation**: Tarbac evaluates the request against `SudoPolicy` or `ClusterSudoPolicy`.
+3. **Policy Validation**: Tarbac evaluates the request against `SudoPolicy` or `ClusterSudoPolicy`.
 If the request aligns with the policy, access is granted.
-3. **Temporary RoleBindings**: Tarbac creates the necessary `RoleBindings` or `ClusterRoleBindings` and starts the timer.
+4. **Temporary Bindings**: Tarbac creates the necessary `RoleBindings` or `ClusterRoleBindings` and starts the timer.
-4. **Automatic Cleanup**: When the TTL expires, the permissions are automatically revoked, ensuring no lingering access.
+5. **Automatic Cleanup**: When the timer expires, the permissions are automatically revoked, ensuring no lingering access.

 ## 🌐 Real-World Use Cases